Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 ```
 <p>What kind of value does this test provide?
 The only scenario when this test might fail is when the model lacks of presence validation for name attribute.
-So either you are writing test for ActiveModel::Validations (believe me, it is already tested) or for the presence of the line of code with:</p>
+So either you are writing test for <code>ActiveModel::Validations</code> (believe me, it is already tested) or for the presence of the line of code with:</p>

 ``` ruby
   validates :name, presence: true